VictoriaAutMors/Bash/README.md

 1)  cd [path]
 2)  ....

-Change the current directory to path
+Change the current directory to path.

 **if path:**
   1) left empty or "~" change to home directory;